 Inova's comprehensive skin center is the region's only multi-specialty melanoma and cutaneous oncology program.
-The center is a clinical partner of Inova Translational Medicine Institute (ITMI), a leader in groundbreaking genomics research.
+The center is a clinical partner of the Office of Research at Inova, a leader in groundbreaking genomics research.

 Our practice also includes a full complement of ongoing patient-centered programs.
 Learn more about all our treatments and patient programs